plone/training/docs/effective-volto/architecture/babel.md

     "description": "Babel"
     "property=og:description": "Babel"
     "property=og:title": "Babel"
-    "keywords": "Volto, Plone, Webpack, Babel, Javascript"
+    "keywords": "Volto, Plone, Webpack, Babel, JavaScript"
 ---

 # Babel

-Volto uses [Babel](https://babeljs.io/) as the tool to convert our flavour of Javascript to one that can be loaded by the browsers.
-For example, we write code in JSX, which is a superset of Javascript.
+Volto uses [Babel](https://babeljs.io/) as the tool to convert our flavour of JavaScript to one that can be loaded by the browsers.
+For example, we write code in JSX, which is a superset of JavaScript.
 Browser don't know how to interpret this code, so we use Babel (as a [Webpack](./webpack) plugin) to "transpile" this code to something that any browser can use.